SeanFitzpatrick0/DNS_Validator_API/README.md

 ```
 int checkDNSValid(char *str);
 ```
-Determines if a given DNS is valid.
+Determines if a given DNS name is valid.
 Takes a null-terminated string and returns
 1: If valid/true,
 0: If invalid/false
 A DNS name is valid if it meets the following: